amberframework/docs/guides/websockets/channels.md

 ## How are messages broadcasted?

-Whenever a user sends a message that is broadcasted through the JavaScript `channel.push` function, the `handle_message` methed is invoked.
+Whenever a user sends a message that is broadcasted through the JavaScript `channel.push` function, the `handle_message` method is invoked.
 Here the message is then rebroadcasted to all those who are connected to the channel.
 The message is then transmitted through the
 `channel.on('message_new')` listener in the JavaScript.
-Before the message gets broadcasted, here is where you would want to insert records into your database, if you wanted to keep a history of messages sent or received.
+Before the message gets broadcast, here is where you would want to insert records into your database, if you wanted to keep a history of messages sent or received.

 ## What happens when a user leaves?